The rise and fall of the Weimar Republic

 They also advocated for violent revolution as a means of achieving their goals.

-The Weimar Republic was over and marked the beginning of a dark chapter in German and world history with the establishment of the Nazi dictatorship.
+The Weimar Republic was over, and it marked the beginning of a dark chapter in German and world history.